meilisearch/documentation/guides/advanced_guides/search_parameters.md

   If the value of the parameter `offset` is _n_, _n_ first documents to skip.
 This is helpful for **pagination**.

 ## Limit

+Set a limit to the number of documents returned by search queries.

 `limit=<Integer>`